cfullerton/lambda-catfacts/README.md

 # lambda-catfacts

+## TODO:
-## TODO: Make a better example webpage.
+ - make a better example webpage
+ - make this readme more clear
+ - support more than 10o users in unsubscribe

 A "Cat Facts" clone made using AWS services and node.js.
 Sends texts to a group on a schedule.
 Use the code in this repo and these steps to create your own: